yonatancoo/KernelPractice/ResearchJournal.md

 I tend to think that the issue now really is that the sys_call_table override method was patched in recent versions of linux, will downgrade and check again...

 After downgrading the system freezes the moment the address of write is overriden.
+Hijacked worked for the first time!
+The reason it froze was due to the signature change I speculated about above, after changing it to receive registry pointers it works.